-When Jeff Bezos scratched on a piece of paper what would become the Amazon Flywheel (at Amazon they called it virtuous cycle), this was a way to align the marketing effort with the fact that Amazon was transitioning at all effect to consolidate its e-commerce platform (so enable third-party stores to sell on Amazon, which as a side-effect brought to the birth of another platform: Amazon AWS).
+When Jeff Bezos scratched on a piece of paper what would become the Amazon Flywheel (at Amazon, they called it a virtuous cycle), this was a way to align the marketing effort with the fact that Amazon was transitioning at all effects to consolidate its e-commerce platform (so enable third-party stores to sell on Amazon, which as a side-effect brought to the birth of another platform: Amazon AWS).

 Therefore, marketing at this level becomes a completely different game.

 Other examples, like the Uber business model, also combine platform (both business and technical) and marketing efforts to build momentum.

 The argument from a company like Uber is that when the ecosystem becomes liquid, this creates s market which is much larger than the previous one:

 At each expansion stage, the next market created is much bigger than the previous, and as a result, the platform scales with it.